Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

     "output_folder": output folder path where each bach will be saved "output_file_prefix": user-set prefix for output files
     "tokenizer": "spacy" or "nltk"
-    "model_name": example: "en_core_web_sm" or "en_core_web_trf" for spacy, for nltk give ""
+    "model_name": "en_core_web_sm" or "en_core_web_trf" for spaCy, for nltk write ""
-    "batch_size": number of articles to be saved in one batch
+    "batch_size": number of texts to be processed together and saved in the same JSON file

 ```
 #### example: